 When it’s better to roll up

-The roll up method is designed to overcome lack of cash flow on a limited budget.
-It takes advantage of the fact that once you eliminate a credit card debt, that money is freed up so you can put it towards other obligations.
+The roll up method helps you overcome cash flow challenges in a limited budget.
+It takes advantage of the fact that once you eliminate a debt, it frees up cash to put towards other obligations.

 You eliminate your debts in order of the lowest balances so you can build momentum to tackle your largest debts.
 It’s like a snowball rolling down the hill, rolling up more and more weight as it moves forward.